astronuts-app/sample-java-test/README.md

 **for gradle projects**

-Apply the **JaCoCo Plugin** to capture and visualize code coverage testing results.
+Apply the **JaCoCo Plugin** to capture and visualize code coverage testing result.

 ```groovy
 apply plugin: 'jacoco'